HL7/fhir-udap-security-ig/input/pagecontent/registration.md

 The requirements in this section are applicable to both consumer-facing and B2B apps and the servers that support them.

-Before FHIR data requests can be made, Client applications operators **SHALL** register each of their applications with the Authorization Servers identified by the FHIR servers with which they wish to exchange data.
+Before FHIR data requests can be made, Client application operators **SHALL** register each of their applications with the Authorization Servers identified by the FHIR servers with which they wish to exchange data.
 Client applications **SHALL** use the client_id assigned by an Authorization Server in subsequent authorization and token requests to that server.

 Authorization Servers **SHALL** support dynamic registration as specified in the UDAP Dynamic Client Registration profile at <http://www.udap.org/udap-dynamic-client-registration.html> with the additional options and constraints defined in this guide.
 Confidential clients that can secure a secret **MAY** use this dynamic client registration protocol as discussed further below to obtain a `client_id`.
 Other client types **SHOULD** follow the manual registration processes for each Authorization Server.
 Future versions of this guide may add support for dynamic client registration by public clients which cannot protect a private key.